Talentica/HungryHippos/Readme.md

 	  5. application-name : application name for current submission programe.

-	  6. relative-distributed-path : This path should be exactly same as provided in "sharding-client-config.xml" having field name "distributed-file-path".
+	  6. distributed-file-path : This path should be exactly same as provided in "sharding-client-config.xml" having field name "distributed-file-path".

 	  7. client-config-xml : client-config.xml file.